ewdlop/MediFuse/README.md

 - **Modifiers:** Two-character codes added to HCPCS codes to provide additional information about the service or procedure performed.

+Certainly!
+Here's an explanation of the remaining items in your list:

 **2015 ICD-9-CM Codes:**

-- **Legacy ICD-9-CM Codes:** The International Classification of Diseases, 9th Revision, Clinical Modification (
+- **Legacy ICD-9-CM Codes:** The International Classification of Diseases, 9th Revision, Clinical Modification (ICD-9-CM) was a standardized coding system used in the United States to classify diseases and a wide variety of signs, symptoms, abnormal findings, complaints, social circumstances, and external causes of injury or disease.
+It was used for medical billing and statistical purposes.
+ICD-9-CM was replaced by ICD-10-CM on October 1, 2015, but legacy codes may still be referenced for historical data.

+If you have any specific questions or need further details on any of these topics, feel free to ask!